Mexico Travel Guide

 Amazing things to do in Mexico

 There are so many amazing things to do in Mexico that the list would be endless.
-I suggest you should check the destination guides to see what is interesting in each and every destination.
+I suggest you check the destination guides to see what is interesting in each destination.

-However, after my 9 months of backpacking around Mexico, I decided to write my memories, so to speak, 🙂 a list of the most unique places to see in Mexico.
+However, after spending nine months backpacking around Mexico, I decided to write my memories, so to speak, a list of the most unique places to see in Mexico.

-You should check it out as it may help you decide where you want to go for your trip to Mexico.
+You should check it out, as it may help you decide where to go on your trip to Mexico.

 What and Where to Eat in Mexico